IIHTDevelopers/Yaksha-FullStack-React-Dotnet-Investment-Management-Template/Commands Readme.txt

-Backend Commands:
+BackEnd-Commands
+* On command prompt, cd into your project folder (cd <Your-Project-folder>).

+* To connect SQL  server from terminal:
+(InvestmentManagement /sqlcmd -S localhost -U sa -P pass@word1)
+	-To create database from terminal -
+	1> Create Database InvestmentDb
+	2> Go
+*	Steps to Apply Migration(Code first approach):
+	- Press Ctrl+C to get back to command prompt
+	- Run following command to apply migration- (InvestmentManagement /dotnet-ef database update)
+* To check whether migrations are applied from terminal:
+(InvestmentManagement /sqlcmd -S localhost -U sa -P pass@word1)

+	1> Use InvestmentDb
+	2> Go
+	1> Select * From __EFMigrationsHistory
+	2> Go

-* To build your project use command: mvn clean package -Dmaven.test.skip
+* To build your project use command:
+	(InvestmentManagement /dotnet build)

-* To launch your application, move into the target folder (cd target).
-Run the following command to run the application:
+* To launch your application, Run the following command to run the application:

-	java -jar <your application jar file name>

-* Default credentials for MySQL:
-	Username: root
-	Password: pass@word1

-* To login to mysql instance: Open new terminal and use following command:
-      a.	sudo systemctl enable mysql
-      b.	sudo systemctl start mysql
-      NOTE: After typing any of the above commands you might encounter any warnings.
-      --> Please note that these warnings are expected and can be disregarded.
-Proceed to the next step.
-      c.	mysql -u root -p
-The last command will ask for password which is ‘pass@word1’
+	(InvestmentManagement /dotnet run)

+* To test web-based applications on a browser, use the internal browser in the workspace.
+Click on the second last option on the left panel of IDE, you can find Browser Preview, where you can launch the application.
+	Note: The application will not run in the local browser

-* Mandatory: Before final submission run the following command: mvn test
+* To run the test cases in CMD, Run the following command to test the application:
+	(InvestmentManagement .Tests/dotnet test --logger "console;verbosity=detailed")
+	(You can run this command multiple times to identify the test case status,and refactor code  to make maximum test cases passed before final submission)

-* To ensure your code is saved and available for later use, remember to use the CTRL+Shift+B command on your code IDE.
-   This will push or save the updated contents in the internal git/repository.
-   It is also important to use CTRL+Shift+B before the final submission to evaluate the code quality.
+* You need to use CTRL+Shift+B - command compulsorily on code IDE, before final submission as well.
+This will push or save the updated contents in the internal git/repository, and will be used to evaluate the code quality.

 FrontEnd-Commands